 - an outline of no more than two pages of the proposed project

-- a letter of support from the head of department, including a statement on your expected teaching/administrative load for the five-year period (this can be sent by separate cover)
+- a letter of support from the head of department, including a statement on your expected teaching/administrative load for the five-year period

 - the approximate cost of the proposal, broken down into your salary, equipment and project running costs.